Parth7/Parth7/README.md

 ### Hi there 👋
 Working as an Investment Banking Associate within the Global eMacro Platform team, building the next suite of pricing, hedging, algo and distribution tools.
-The primary focus will be on developing the next-generation pricing and market-making system for interest rate derivatives (swaps, ED futures, bonds).
 +44-07503256026; parth.parakh.20@ucl.ac.uk

 <!--